Paying out when you need it

 Take out a new life insurance policy with us and from day one you’ll get help for your health and wellbeing, like having an annual health check or calling a 24/7 Bupa helpline, at no additional cost, through the Aviva DigiCare+ app.

-Aviva DigiCare+ is a smartphone app, powered by Square Health.
+Aviva DigiCare+ is a smartphone app, provided by Square Health.
 Please be aware that the benefits of the app don't form part of your cover.
 This is a non-contractual benefit, that Aviva can change or remove at any time.
 Terms and conditions and the privacy policy for Aviva DigiCare+ can be found within the app.
 Of course, the main reason for taking out a policy with us is financial protection, you shouldn't take out a policy for Aviva DigiCare+ alone.

 Critical illness cover

-In 2022 we:
+In 2023 we:

-• Paid out more than £334 million worth of critical illness claims
+• Paid out more than £362 million worth of critical illness claims

-• Supported people with an average payout per claim of £71,245
+• Supported people with an average payout per claim of £71,833

 • Found that over 58% of claims were for cancer

-To help lighten the load and make money one less thing to think about, our critical illness cover pays out a tax-free lump sum if you’re diagnosed with, or undergo surgery for, a critical illness that meets our policy definition during the policy term and then survive for at least 10 days.
+Our critical illness cover pays out a tax-free lump sum if you’re diagnosed with, or undergo surgery for, a critical illness that meets our policy definition during the policy term and then survive for at least 10 days.

 We only cover the critical illnesses we define in our policy and no others.
 The policy doesn't pay out on death and cover will stop when a successful claim is made.
 We'll only pay the full cover amount once and cover has no cash in value at any time.